RETIRED judge and new councillor Tim Wood says he will fight for a fairer share of council cash for his Red Hill ward constituents.

 LOCAL WINS "BEST IN SHOW" AT THE HAMPTON COURT FLOWER SHOW IN LONDON

-Well, we will claim him as a local - his parents Steve and Pat Fogarty live in Bass street and were in London to see their son Jim, the Australian garden designer, win the top award at the Chelsea Flower show.
+Well, we will claim him as a local - his parents Steve and Pat Fogarty live in Bass street and were in London to see their son Jim, the Australian garden designer, win the top award at the prestigious Hampton Court show.
 He is a Flinders ratepayer and gave his services to three lucky Flinders residents to be auctioned at the FCA dinner a couple of years ago.

 His display featured 50 Australian native plants and was inspired by the Aboriginal Dreamtime story of the Rainbow Serpent.